teeksingh/phase-1-final-project/planning.md

 ## Planning
-The first feature I would like to have is a generate cocktail randomizer button.
+The first feature I would like to have is a generate cocktail randomizer button using form submit

 The second feature would be a search by name drop down menu